Balta, North Dakota

 Balta is a city in Pierce County, North Dakota, United States.
 The population was 66 at the 2020 census.
 Balta was founded in 1912, and is known for its duck hunting.

 Old Mt.
 Carmel Cemetery, Wrought-Iron Cross Site, in or near Balta, is listed on the National Register of Historic Places.

 History

 Originally, the town was named Egan, in honor of Egan Pierce, an official with the Soo Line railroad.
-It was renamed by the locals after Balta, in Russian Empire (current Ukraine), the original home of many immigrant settlers.
+It was renamed by the locals after the city Balta in the Russian Empire (current Ukraine), the original home of many immigrant settlers.